 You can toggle Snippets on and off by clicking on the ProWritingAid icon in your browser.
 This will open a menu, as below.
 Hit the switch next to Text Expansion to turn Snippets on and off.

 You can create Snippets for yourself based on your own needs.
 You can also create Snippets for your whole team.
 Everyone in the team can contribute snippets to the team's folder.

-To set up a team, go the Teams page in your ProWritingAid account settings.
+To set up a team, go to the Teams page in your ProWritingAid account settings.
 Enter your team name, and then add users by entering their email addresses:

 This will send an invite to your team members.
 Once they’ve accepted, they’ll be able to see your team’s Snippets on the Snippets page, and use them in ProWritingAid.
 Everyone in your team will need a ProWritingAid Premium license to access Snippets.

 Snippets are available wherever you use ProWritingAid.
-If you have our Chrome Extension (or any of our other browser extensions), ProWritingAid will appear in your online email provider, Twitter, Facebook, LinkedIn, Wordpress, and more.
+If you have our Chrome Extension (or any of our other browser extensions), ProWritingAid will appear in your online email provider, Twitter, Facebook, LinkedIn, WordPress, and more.
 If you can see the ProWritingAid icon, you can use Snippets.

 How Can I Use Snippets?

 Let’s look at how Snippets can save time for customer service agents, authors, freelancers, and businesspeople.